dog-face/git_commit_inflator/README.txt

  _________________________________________
-/ Don't read any sky-writing for the next \
+/ Your object is to save the world, while \
-\ two weeks.                              /
+\ still leading a pleasant life.          /
  -----------------------------------------
         \   ^__^
          \  (oo)\_______